-We are grateful to the teachers, education staff and school administrators who work directly with us to gather and use our reports.
+We are grateful to the teachers, education staff and school administrators who work directly with us to gather data and use our reports.
 This includes a commitment to training and completing questionnaires, engaging with students, parents and caregivers and using HELP's data and research in schools, districts and communities.
 We also extend our warmest appreciation to the students who take the time to share their experiences with us.
 Thank you.

-We would also like to acknowledge the United Way of the Lower Mainland, the Max Bell Foundation and the McConnell Foundation for their contributions and continued support towards the MDI research project.
+We would like to acknowledge the Max Bell Foundation for their contributions and continued support towards the MDI research project.